Elephants in the Tourism Industry

 What elephants endure behind the scenes to submit to the demands of the Tourist Industry is something you’ll never, ever forget if forced to see it, and simply does not need to happen.The real battle here is awareness, for if people knew what it takes for the world’s largest land animal to be submissive to humans, we would never, ever ask for it.

-The true story of what happens before your innocent-seeming ride is hard to believe.
-If you do need to see it to believe it, this is the common method of breaking an elephant’s spirit.
+The true story of what happens before tourists ride an elephant is hard to believe.
 Please note that although this video doesn’t come close to showing the ongoing abuse elephants used for tourism endure, is still contains graphic content.

-How you spend your money when traveling is the clearest way to create change for elephants trapped within the tourist industry.
+How you spend your money when traveling is the clearest way to create change for elephants trapped in the tourist industry.

 The sooner more people spread the truth about the cruelties endured by elephants used in Tourism, the sooner these inhumane practices will be allowed.
 How you spend your money is the clearest way to communicate with the Tourist Industry!